- sherpa.astro.ui.set_grouping(id, val=None, bkg_id=None)

 valparameter.
 If given two un-named arguments, then they are interpreted as the

-The meaning of the grouping column is taken from 1, which says that +1 indicates the start of a bin, -1 if the channel is part of group, and 0 if the data grouping is undefined for all channels.
+The meaning of the grouping column is taken from the OGIP standard, which says that +1 indicates the start of a bin, -1 if the channel is part of group, and 0 if the data grouping is undefined for all channels.

-Copy the grouping array from data set 2 into the default data set:
+Copy the grouping array from data set 2 into the default data set and ensure it is applied:

 Copy the grouping from data set “src1” to the source and the first background data set of “src2”: